EMV Migration in the U.S. – Can the Banks Meet the Deadlines?

 Issuers will also benefit from additional cost savings as the payment systems will have reduced requirements for Payment Card Industry (PCI) audits, which are time consuming and costly, and will be even more so once liability shifts occur in 2015.
 Furthermore, as technologies such as near field communication (NFC) require an EMV infrastructure to be in place, migration to EMV also provides a framework for on-going development and deployment of value added innovative technologies such as mobile payments and loyalty programs.

 What should U.S. banks be doing?

 The best advice for banks is to engage with the wider industry and with EMVCo’s latest figures showing that 5% of POS terminals in the U.S. already support EMV, it is important not to get left behind.
 Speak with consultants, integrators, service providers and vendors that have experience and can offer lessons learned from implementing EMV solutions in other regions such as Canada, Europe and Asia.
 There is no need to reinvent the wheel.

-There are also invaluable opportunities to meet with ecosystem players and learn about EMV at various industry events or by joining relevant organisations, such as the EMV Migration Forum.
+There are also invaluable opportunities to meet with ecosystem players and learn about EMV at various industry events or by joining relevant organizations, such as the EMV Migration Forum.